leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/gc-fundamentals-core-infrastructure.md

     - You can transfer up to a petabyte of data on a single appliance.

 ### Cloud SQL
-It is the Google Cloud’s second core storage option is Cloud SQL.
+It is the Google Cloud's second core storage option is Cloud SQL.
 Cloud SQL offers fully managed relational databases, including MySQL, PostgreSQL, and SQL Server as a service.

 Cloud SQL doesn't require any software installation or maintenance.
 It can scale up to 128 processor cores, 864 GB of RAM, and 64 TB of storage.